 In the case of selection patents1 the inventive step lies in the selection, from among a known class of bodies, apparatus or processes, of some which possess a special advantage.
 It is necessary for the validity of a selection patent that substantially the whole of the selected group should possess this advantage and that it must be peculiar to the group, or at least be possessed by only a limited class of things outside it2.
-Generally also, where there is no novelty in the method of preparation, the advantage should be of an unexpected character, or otherwise not obvious
+Generally also, where there is no novelty in the method of preparation, the advantage should be of an

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.